fuji-fabric/fuji/CHECKLIST.md

 - Issue `/back` to see if the `command advice` is processed exactly once.
 - Issue `/say hi` to see if the `command advice` can cancel with another command.
 - Check if the `nametag` entity blocks the `nether` and `the end` portal.
+- For `chat` and its submodules.
+  - Test in online-mode and offline-mode.
+  - Test with `chat.style` and `Styled Chat`.

 ## Publish a new version